tytydraco/yessleep/out/In_The_Trunk_Of_A_Car.md

 “Sir, there’s someone inside the car,” said a third.

-I continued to scream at the top of my lungs until the rustling of grass from at least a half-dozen people was all that I could hear.
+I continued screaming at the top of my lungs until the rustling of grass from at least a half-dozen people was all that I could hear.

 “Hello?
 Is someone in there?
 Stay calm.
 We’ll have you out in a minute.”

 There was the scraping of tools against the latch, until there was a click and the lid swung open.
-I was blinded by the headlights from the squad cars, but squinting I could see at least three silhouettes standing over me.
-I nearly cried from joy.
+I was blinded by the headlights from the squad cars.
+I squinted to see at least three silhouettes standing over me.
+I nearly cried with joy.

 “Easy now,” said one as they helped me out of the trunk.

 I was escorted towards the police cars, my hands still shackled behind my back.
 I could barely walk from the burns on my ankles and had to be carried by the two men.
 We were in a field, at the edge of a dark, evergreen forest.
-The body of the man was lying by the driver’s side door, two bloody holes in his chest.
+The body of the man lay by the driver’s side door, two bloody holes in his chest.
 His face I couldn’t see past the tall grass.

-And then, in the confusion of all the officers shouting and the blaring sirens, I found myself looking over to the forest’s edge.
-I saw two red eyes glaring back at me from between the trees.
-Whatever they belonged to had to be about eight feet tall, and as my eyes adjusted, I could just make out the glimmer of two long, white fangs, before the police car door was opened and I was placed inside.
-I heard a low growl beneath the sound of everything else that was going on, before the eyes blinked one last time and then disappeared from sight.
-No one but me seemed to notice in the confusion.
+In all the confusion of the officers shouting and the sirens blaring, I found myself looking over to the forest’s edge.
+There, I could a set of red eyes glaring back at me from between the trees.
+Whatever they belonged to had to be about eight feet tall, and as my eyes adjusted, I could just make out the glimmer of two long, white fangs, before the police car door opened and I was placed inside.
+When I looked again, the creature was gone.
+No one but me had seemed to notice.

-Police would go on to find the bones of two humans in the area around the forest with signs of animal bite marks all over them.
-They believe that the killer brought them to this spot so that their bodies would be picked apart by a pack of wolves that might've lived in the woods.
-But I suspect that there was something more sinister than a wolf that the man was taking me to visit that night, as much as I would rather not believe.
+Police would go on to find the bones of two humans in the area around the forest, with signs of animal bites all over them.
+They believe that the killer brought them to this spot so that their bodies would be picked apart by a pack of wolves that might live in the surrounding woods.
+But I suspect that there was something more sinister than a wolf that the man was taking me to visit that night, as much as I would prefer not to believe.